 - Have the called party return your call.
 When the party you called responds to the message indication, a call is automatically placed to your endpoint. - Leave a message with the called party's message center (which can be a person or voice mail).
 When the party you called responds to the message, a call is automatically placed to his or her message center instead of your endpoint.

-To indicate that a message is waiting, your endpoint's MSG button flashes, and the display shows the number of waiting messages.
+To indicate that a message is waiting, your endpoint's MSG button and lamp flash.

 Leaving Messages